oberocks/obebs4-js/README.md

 let span = obebs4.element('span', 'This is the text for my span!');
 target.appendChild(span);
 ```
-Which generates and appends the following Markup to your target element:
+_This example generates and appends the following Markup to your target element_:
 ```html
 <span>This is the text for my span!</span>
 ```